The Projection Games Conjecture and the Hardness of Approximation of super-SAT and related problems: to reduction

 The \textbf{consistency-ensuring gadget} for pair of tests $\psi_i$ and $\psi_j$ with common variable $x$ ensures that the super-assignments to these tests are consistent on $x$.
 It consists of a pair of matrices $\vec{G_1}^{|\fld|\times|\mathcal{R}_{\psi_i}|}$ and $\vec{G_2}^{|\fld|\times|\mathcal{R}_{\psi_j}|}$.
 The $|\fld|$ rows of each matrix correspond to the possible assignments for the variable $x$.
 The $r^{th}$ column in $G_1$ is the \emph{characteristic function} of $r|_x$, i.e. it has $1$ on the value of $x$ in $r$, and $0$ everywhere else.
 For $G_2$ the $r'^{th}$ column is a ``sort of'' negation of the characteristic function of $r'|_x$, i.e. it has $0$ on the value of $x$ in $r'$ and $1$ everywhere else.

-\paragraph{Correctness} We show that the YES instance of $g-\ssat$ maps to the YES instance of $g-\sis$. \begin{lemma} If there is a consistent natural super-assignment to the $g-\ssat$ instance $\mathcal{I}$ then there exists a solution of $\ell_1$ norm $|\Psi|$ to the $g-\sis$ instance $\mathcal{S}$. \end{lemma}
+\paragraph{Correctness} We show that the YES instance of $g-\ssat$ maps to the YES instance of $g-\sis$. \begin{alemma} If there is a consistent natural super-assignment to the $g-\ssat$ instance $\mathcal{I}$ then there exists a solution of $\ell_1$ norm $|\Psi|$ to the $g-\sis$ instance $\mathcal{S}$. \end{alemma}